nycjv321/simple-http-client/README.md

 ## Why?

-Sometimes I find myself needing to make a custom wrapper for a REST API in while writing Java.
+Sometimes I find myself needing to make a custom wrapper for a REST API while writing Java.

 ## Notes